Reducing the Amount of Waste

 - For more information see Vu1's website.

-- NJ Department of Energy sells discounted CFL's for a wide range of applications, via their website.
+- NJ Department of Energy sells discounted LED's for a wide range of applications, via their website.

 Reduce the amount of packaged goods you buy at the supermarket.